Stock Buybacks by Companies in the S&P 500 Index

 Buybacks Are the Source of the Rally in the Stock Market since 2009 But as trade tensions and economic slowdown worry U.S. firms, stock buybacks declined last quarter.
 Image: Deutsche Bank Global Research

-Buybacks by Sector Stock buybacks are concentrated in the technology sector.
+Buybacks by Sector Stock buybacks are concentrated in the technology and financial sectors.
 Image: BofA Securities